It becomes increasingly important for seniors to wear comfortable and supportive footwear as they age.

 Foamtreads Women’s Marla House Shoes

-Slippers for Elderly Men
+Non Slip Slippers for Elderly Men

 Zizor Men’s Adjustable Strap Bootie Slipper